matthew-brett/asterisk-blog/content/whos-reading.md

 authors have already agreed that some kind of synagogue meeting was likely.

 The synagogue meeting requires readings from the law and the prophets.
-Alan Millard ("Reading and writing in the time of Jesus", 2000) estimates the cost of a papyrus scroll as a few days wages of a daily laborer.
+Alan Millard ([^r-and-r-tj]) estimates that a long scroll of Isaiah would have cost around a week of a casual laborer's wages.

+[^r-and-r-tj]: Alan Millard, "Reading and Writing in the Time of Jesus" Vol.
+69. NYU Press, 2000, p 165.

-The calculation of 3% literacy among Jews in first-century Palestine is based on extremely flimsy evidence.
+The calculation of 3% literacy among Jews in first-century Palestine is based on very flimsy evidence.
 You can read the main evidence that Crossan cites in more detail elsewhere at [this web copy of the article]( https://faculty.biu.ac.il/~barilm/illitera.html).
 Even if that were not so, the 3% figure isn't very useful in estimating how likely it was that Jesus could read.